 This NTP performance can be changed in hopf Base Systems with stabilised quartz (OCXO) or rubidium oscillator, which guarantee a stable and precise time over a specified period of time while loss of synchronisation.
-The "Switch to specific stratum" function must be enabled here by setting the value to "enabled".
-This sets the so-called downgrading stratum (see Chapter 7.3.3.4.4 Crystal Operation / Stratum in Crystal Operation).
+The "Switch to specific stratum" function must be enabled here by setting the value to "enabled" and adjusting the so-called downgrading stratum.